rabbitboots/table_to_string/README.md

 ### Per-Table

 Format tables may be attached to tables and sub-tables to control some aspects of the serialization process.
+The key used is stored in `tableToString.fmt_key`, and it defaults to a type that tableToString cannot serialize.
+While serializing, if the format key isn't found, a default table is used (stored in `tableToString.fmt_def`.)

 * `fmt.priority_keys`: Sequence of strings representing fields which should be written first, in this order. *Default: `nil`*